jayson-nacional/my_coding_journal/php/language_reference/type_system_arrays.md

 # Arrays

 Arrays in PHP is an ordered map(type that associates values to keys).
-This can be optimized for differen uses:
+This can be optimized for different uses:
 - can be treated as an array
 - list(vector)
 - hash table(an implementation of map)